LupusUmbrae/vagrantPyCloud/README.md

 Once you've got the code you need to decide where the files will be stored, by default this is in a folder called `boxes` under the app root.
 This can be configured by changing the value of the `BOX_ROOT` varaible.

+## WSGI deployment

+The application may be easily deployed in a WSGI container.
+Simply point your WSGI server at the `vagrantPyCloud.wsgi` file with PYTHON_PATH set up correctly.
+Or optionally install vagrantPyCloud to a virtualenv first, and configure the `.wsgi` file accordingly.